 The math and ELA adoptions will now be delayed, according to the state.
 Math adoption will take place in 2021 and 2022; ELA will play out in 2020 and 2021.

-The state’s document also indicates that current contracts for instructional materials in math, ELA and other subjects that were set to expire with be extended, though it offers no details on that process.
+The state’s document also indicates that current contracts for instructional materials in math, ELA and other subjects that were set to expire will be extended, though it offers no details on that process.

 See the full, revised schedule, below: